nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/a-simple-dxp-ugrade.md

 Here are the steps:

 1. Adapt to feature deprecations.
 Examine the deprecations made in the new DXP version and consider options for adapting to them.
-See the [latest deprecations](./deprecations-in-liferay-dxp-7-2.md).
+See the [latest deprecations](./reference/deprecations-in-liferay-dxp-7-2.md).

 1. Upgrade your Marketplace apps for your current DXP installation.

-1. Backup your current DXP installation and database.
+1. Back up your current DXP installation and database.
 Do this in case something doesn't upgrade the way you want.
-See [Backing Up](https://help.liferay.com/hc/en-us/articles/360029124271-Backing-up-a-Liferay-DXP-Installation) for details.
+See [Backing Up](../10-maintaining-a-liferay-dxp-installation/backing-up.md) for details.

 1. Install the new DXP version ([DXP Tomcat bundle](../installing-liferay-dxp-on-premises/installing-a-liferay-dxp-tomcat-bundle.md) or the [DXP WAR on a new application server](../installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-tomcat.md)) in a new location.
 Don't start the server yet---there's more upgrading to do first.